Chymyst/chymyst-core/docs/chymyst-actor.md

 Messages that carry data are now completely decoupled from computations that consume the data.
 All computations start concurrently whenever their input messages become available.
 The runtime engine needs to resolve message contention by making a non-deterministic choice of the messages that will be actually consumed.

-This concludes the second and final step towards the chemical machine paradigm.
+This concludes the second and final step towards the chemical machine paradigm where "chemical actors" are called **reactions**, "messages" are **molecules**, and "input message labels" are **molecule emitters**.

 It remains to use the Scala syntax instead of pseudo-code.

-In Scala, we need to declare message types explicitly and to register chemical computations with the runtime engine as a separate step.
+In Scala, we need to declare message types explicitly and to register reactions with the runtime engine as a separate step.
 The syntax used by `Chymyst` looks like this:

 ```scala